For updates on how the U.S tariffs impact the Vaughan business community, visit vaughanbusiness.ca/tariffs.

 -

-The DMZ’s incubator program provides early-stage startups with comprehensive support, including one-on-one guidance from industry experts, hiring and legal assistance, fundraising strategies, and access to a vibrant entrepreneurial community.
+DMZ at Toronto Metropolitan University’s incubator program provides early-stage startups with comprehensive support, including one-on-one guidance from industry experts, hiring and legal assistance, fundraising strategies, and access to a vibrant entrepreneurial community.
 Participants also benefit from 24/7 office space in downtown Toronto and resources for international expansion.
 Notably, startups with a Black founder receive an additional $10,000 CAD entry grant.

 -